snegyeliczky/spaceMallow/documentation/APPROACH.md

 </br>

 ## What would you have done differently if you had more time
+- When I opened the code I always find something wich I could refactor, separat to a smaller component(exp.: LaunchCard/ text blocks wraped with       StyledTextContainer), extract to a separate hook (exp.: App/launchData query) so I would defenetly do this
+- I woud geting more familiar with the api end prevent fatchin unused data

+- Add exeption handeling if no data found for a launch

 <!--
 Use this section to let us know what you would have added/created/implemented if you had more time or if this was to be a production ready application